DEIB-GECO/GSEACompass/README.md

 - *Pyvis* as a view engine for similarity graphs

 ## Run instructions
-To run GSEACompass, simply download the version required by your OS (Ubuntu-based, Mac, Windows) and double click on it.
+To run GSEACompass, simply download the package required by your OS (Ubuntu-based, Mac, Windows) from the [*Releases*](https://github.com/DEIB-GECO/GSEACompass/releases) page on the Github repository and double click on it.

 ## Build instructions